 3 steps to consolidating disparate HR systems

-When bringing your HR tech closer together, there are three fundamental steps/principles to keep in mind:
+When bringing your HR tech closer together, keep these three principles in mind:

 1. The underpinning HR strategy must be clear